morningspace/kubemacro/docs/introduction.md

 ### What is KubeMacro?

-KubeMacro is designed as a kubectl plugin to run kubectl macro (macro for short) that wraps a set of kubectl calls into one command that you can run from the command line as many times as you want.
+KubeMacro is designed as a kubectl plugin to run kube macro (macro for short) that wraps a set of kubectl calls or Kubernetes API calls into one command that you can run from the command line as many times as you want.

 Let's see some examples how KubeMacro can help when you work with Kubernetes clusters using kubectl.